zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 248

 It was Ginny Weasley, Ron's younger sister, but she wasn't pointing at Ron.
 "Harry Potter!" she squealed.
 "Look, Mom!
 I can see "Be quiet, Ginny, and it's rude to point."Mrs. Weasley smiled down at them.

 "Busy year?" she said.
 "Very," said Harry.
-"Thanks for the fudge and the sweater, Mrs.
+"Thanks for the ==fudge== and the sweater, Mrs. Weasley."
-Weasley."

 "Oh, it was nothing, dear."
 "Ready, are you?"
-It was Uncle Vernon, still purple-faced, still mustached, still looking

-furious at the nerve of Harry, carrying an owl in a cage in a station full of ordinary people.
+It was Uncle Vernon, still purple-faced, still mustached, still looking furious at the nerve of Harry, carrying an owl in a cage in a station full of ordinary people.
 Behind him stood Aunt Petunia and Dudley, looking terrified at the very sight of Harry.

 "You must be Harry's family!" said Mrs. Weasley.

 "In a manner of speaking," said Uncle Vernon.
-"Hurry up, boy, we haven'tgot all day."
+"Hurry up, boy, we haven't got all day."
 He walked away.
 Harry hung back for a last word with Ron and Hermione.
 "See you over the summer, then."
-"Hope you have -- er -- a good holiday," said Hermione, lookinguncertainly after Uncle Vernon, shocked that anyone could be sounpleasant.
+"Hope you have -- er -- a good holiday," said Hermione, looking uncertainly after Uncle Vernon, shocked that anyone could be so unpleasant.
-"Oh, I will," said Harry, and they were surprised at the grin that wasspreading over his face.
-"They don't know we're not allowed to use magicat home.
+"Oh, I will," said Harry, and they were surprised at the grin that was spreading over his face.
+"They don't know we're not allowed to use magic at home.
 I'm going to have a lot of fun with Dudley this summer...."

 THE END